Asgaros/asgaros-forum/readme.txt

 * Done!

 == Frequently Asked Questions ==
+= Where can I add moderators? =
+Moderators can be added via the user edit screen in the WordPress administration interface.
 = I want help to translate Asgaros Forum =
 You can help to translate Asgaros Forum on this site:
 [https://translate.wordpress.org/projects/wp-plugins/asgaros-forum](https://translate.wordpress.org/projects/wp-plugins/asgaros-forum)